jseger/amandaseger/docs/about.md

 Amanda earned a Bachelor of Science, Accounting from Lake Superior State University and has recently attended several accounting workshops in Washington D.C. and Madison, WI.

+Amanda lives in Upper Michigan with her husband and kids.
+She works at a small electrical cooperative as CFO where she is passionate about success.
+When she is not working or planning a vacation, you can find her spending time in the garden.

 ## Education

 * Bachelors of Science Accounting from Lake Superior State University 2004